nartjunior/Portfolio_2/README.md

 - **Contact Information:** Include contact details for potential inquiries or collaborations.

 ## Coming Soon
-Stay tuned for updates as the Flutter Portfolio project develops.
+Stay tuned for updates as the Flutter Portfolio project develops